 Click any field to enter inline editing mode.
 You can enter new data into text and number fields, or use a drop-down menu to change multiple value fields.

-To edit additional fields, click the gear icon next to a task and select Edit.
+To view or edit additional fields, click the gear icon next to a task and select Show Details.

 Add new tasks